Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For example, Mondly offers courses directly related to marketing, negotiations, customer service, finance, and healthcare, among others.

-These courses dive into relevant vocabulary and local customs that can be very practical.
+These business courses dive into relevant vocabulary and local customs that can be very practical.
 Bottom line, if you’re learning a new language in part for your job or occupation, then Mondly is a great option.

-➡ See our full review of Mondly here.
+See our full review of Mondly here

 Cost Comparison

-Thus, cost for Babbel depends on how long you want to commit to and pay for in advance.
+Thus, the cost for Babbel depends on how long you want to commit to and pay for in advance.

 With Mondly, they actually offer a free version, but it’s very limited.
 Honestly, it’s really more like a free trial than anything.

-Overall, the two companies are very close in terms of pricing, with perhaps a narrow win for Mondly.
+Overall, the two companies are close in terms of pricing, with a narrow win for Mondly.
 That said, I should mention though that Babbel does offer a 20-day money back guarantee if you’re not satisfied, so there is a nice safety net with them.

-Sale: 60% OFF Deal Ends Soon
+Sale: 55% OFF Deal Ends Soon

 Verdict: Babbel or Mondly To Learn A Language?